 The best way to get a complete picture of how each RECORDMODE value should be handled is to ensure you do full developer testing of all data scenarios going into a DataStore and a Cube.

-Given that DataStores are commonly used in data modeling scenarios, it becomes clear that a lot of the BW ETL will have the RECORDMODE field.
+Given that DataStores are commonly used in data modelling scenarios, it becomes clear that a lot of the BW ETL will have the RECORDMODE field.
 This means you should add two more checks to your code review list before releasing the transport/solution from the development system:

 - Do downstream InfoSources have the RECORDMODE field and its flow mapped?